How to Evaluate Emergency Preparedness in Assisted Living Facilities: Key Questions to Ask

 • If a high-risk storm or natural disaster is approaching, would food and water reserves be increased?

 • Does the community set aside freezers containing frozen bags of water?
-Federal guidelines say they can be used to keep food and medications cold, cool overheated residents, and be used as drinking water once melted.
+Federal guidelines say they can be used to keep food and medications cold, cool overheated residents, and provide drinking water once melted.

 3. Fire and flood safety